dosco/graphjin/docs/website/docs/config.md

 sidebar_label: Configuration
 ---

-Configuration files can either be in YAML or JSON their names are derived from the `GO_ENV` variable, for example `GO_ENV=prod` will cause the `prod.yaml` config file to be used. or `GO_ENV=dev` will use the `dev.yaml`.
-A path to look for the config files in can be specified using the `-path <folder>` command line argument.
+Configuration files can either be in YAML or JSON; their names are derived from the `GO_ENV` variable, for example `GO_ENV=prod` will cause the `prod.yaml` config file to be used, `GO_ENV=dev` will use the `dev.yaml`.
+A path to look for the config files can be specified using the `-path <folder>` command line argument.

-We're tried to ensure that the config file is self documenting and easy to work with.
+We've tried to ensure that the config file is self-documenting and easy to work with.

 ```yaml
 # Inherit config from this other config file